Gene Edwards

-Earl Eugene "Gene" Edwards (born July 18, 1932) was an American house church planter, a Christian author, and a former Southern Baptist pastor and evangelist.
+Earl Eugene Edwards (July 18, 1932 – December 9, 2022) was an American house church planter, a Christian author, and a Southern Baptist pastor and evangelist.
 A graduate of Southwestern Baptist Theological Seminary, he was an outspoken proponent of the house church concept in the United States.

 Early life

 Gene Edwards was born the second son of J.C.
 "Blackie" Edwards, an oil field roughneck from Louisiana, and Gladys Brewer Edwards, a school teacher.
 Edwards spent the first six years of his life in Commerce, Texas, until his father was relocated to Bay City, Texas, where his family lived together until Edwards turned 13.
 During his elementary school years, it was discovered that he had a pronounced learning disability (later to be labeled as dyslexia).
 A third generation Southern Baptist, the painfully shy Edwards officially joined the First Baptist Church of Bay City at age seven, although he would not be "born again" for another ten years.

 After attending the San Marcos Baptist Academy for a year, Edwards enrolled in East Texas State University at the age of 15.
 On July 17, 1949, during his junior year at ETSU, he experienced a dramatic conversion to faith in Christ.
 The following year was a formative one, because the Baptist Student Union was unexpectedly left without a leader, so that the students themselves led the activities of the group for a time.
 This kind of open, spontaneous, lay-led environment left a lasting impression on him.

 Graduating from college in January 1951, he enrolled at Southwestern Baptist Theological Seminary in Fort Worth, Texas, the following Monday morning.
 After one semester at Southwestern, Edwards was chosen to study for a year in Switzerland at the International Baptist Seminary in Zürich (now IBTS in Prague).
 While there, he studied Anabaptist history with keen interest, even visiting the locations where significant leaders of the Radical Reformation lived and died.
 This love of history and of the stories of the Dissenting Church would become a central facet of his later ministry.
 Upon returning to Fort Worth, he completed seminary and married Helen Rogers, formerly a secretary for the Baptist Sunday School Board in Nashville, Tennessee.
 The ceremony was performed by Frank Laubach and broadcast on NBC for a segment called "Bride and Groom."